Read our fact sheet about student placements in the workplace.

 Download the fact sheet:

-Vocational placements provide students with the opportunity to apply the theory and skills they learned while studying in a professional workplace.
+Student placements provide students with the opportunity to apply the theory and skills they learned while studying in a professional workplace.

 Under these arrangements students can gain the skills they need to transition successfully from study to work, while giving industry the opportunity to enrich student learning experiences and increase the number of work-ready graduates.